rooftopcellist/chatbot-template/README.md

    ollama serve
    ```

-2. Add your team's documents to the `training-data` directory.
+2. Add your team's documents to the `source-data` directory.
 The chatbot supports multiple file formats (.md, .docx, .pdf, .csv, .json, .log, .adoc).
-You can also clone your existing docs repo into the `training-data` directory (see [Repository Configuration](configuration/repo_configuration.md)).
+You can also clone your existing docs repo into the `source-data` directory (see [Repository Configuration](configuration/repo_configuration.md)).
 Or you can use the sample documentation provided in the `sample-docs` directory to test out this chatbot:
    ```
-   cp -r sample-docs/* training-data/ cp -r docs/* training-data/
+   cp -r sample-docs/* source-data/ cp -r docs/* source-data/
    ```

 > Note: This will include info about the chatbot itself in the training data.
 Skip this step if you don't want this.